dev-vs-ciso/injection-inspection/README.md

 ### Adding New Features

 The application uses a modular structure:
-- Add new routes in `py`
+- Add new routes in `python/application/`
-- Add new models in `models.py`
+- Add new models in `python/models.py`
-- Add new templates in `templates/`
+- Add new templates in `python/templates/`
-- Add new decorators in `decorators.py`
+- Add new decorators in `python/decorators.py`

 ## Troubleshooting

 ### Common Issues

 **Database Connection Error:**
-- Check database credentials in `config.py`
+- Check database credentials in `python/config.py`
 - Ensure database server is running
 - Verify database exists and user has permissions